Are you having problems choosing a niche for your blog?

 Use Google Keyword Planner to check keyword search volumes.
 The free version works well enough for occasional use.

 Once you enter the niche on the tool, you will see the keywords that people use when searching for things related to the niche.
-You will also see a range of search volume.
+You will also see a range of search volumes.

 Twinwords is a free alternative that provides better stats than the Keyword Planner.